Lucas County Divorce Attorney

 As part of a divorce, you and your spouse will need to come to an agreement on the following issues before your divorce may be finalized:

-- Child Custody - Who will have primary guardianship and care of any children from your marriage?
+- Child Custody - Who will have primary custody and care of any children from your marriage?
 In some cases custody may be shared equally between both parents, or one parent may have sole legal custody.

 - Child Support - In most cases the non-custodial parent will be required to pay some form of child support each month to help offset the costs that the custodial parent must pay to raise the child.
 You will need to reach an agreement on how much the non-custodial parent will pay.